Meet Our Trustees

 I love keeping fit and have run fitness classes across London.
 I am very proud to say that I successfully completed the Ben Nevis Challenge and the Snowdonia challenge, both of which were fantastic but brutal.

-I attended evening classes, courses in local college to achieve mainly English and Maths GCSE.
+I attended evening classes, courses in a local college to achieve mainly English and Maths GCSE.

 Born in Barbados and lived in London for more than forty years and a resident of Croydon.